ldbc/ldbc_snb_bi/cypher/README.md

 The Neo4j implementation expects the data to be in `composite-projected-fk` CSV layout, without headers and with quoted fields.
 To generate data that confirms this requirement, run Datagen with the `--explode-edges` and the `--format-options header=false,quoteAll=true` options.

-(Rationale: Files should not have headers as these are provided separately (in the `headers/` directory) and quoting the fields in the CSV is required to [preserve trailing spaces](https://neo4j.com/docs/operations-manual/4.3/tools/neo4j-admin-import/#import-tool-header-format).)
+(Rationale: Files should not have headers as these are provided separately in the `headers/` directory and quoting the fields in the CSV is required to [preserve trailing spaces](https://neo4j.com/docs/operations-manual/4.3/tools/neo4j-admin-import/#import-tool-header-format).)

-In Datagen's directory (`ldbc_snb_datagen_spark`), issue the following commands:
+In Datagen's directory (`ldbc_snb_datagen_spark`), issue the following commands.
+We assume that the Datagen project is built and the `${PLATFORM_VERSION}`, `${DATAGEN_VERSION}` environment variables are set correctly.

 ```bash
 export SF=desired_scale_factor